The School Curriculum at St Matthew’s RC Primary School.

 We believe that our teaching develops exciting and stimulating learning experiences in and beyond the classroom to promote the development of pupils’ knowledge, understanding and skills as part of the wider school curriculum.
 We promote universal human values encompassing equality and respect for all, enabling our pupils to value their British status and traditions within an inclusive multi-racial society.

 Each year group has a curriculum overview which is shared with parents at the Curriculum Evenings early in the Autumn Term.
 All families receive a curriculum handbook pertinent to their child’s year group.
+Our curriculum is progressive and sequential and is regularly reviewed.

 We provide a wide range of experiences to enhance learning through the use of visits outside of the school and welcoming visitors into school to share their knowledge, skills and expertise.
 This includes residential experiences in upper Key Stage 2.